 There are also variable fees to supply and withdraw assets from the protocol depending on the network you use.
 For example, gas fees on the Etheruem blockchain are relatively high due to the high-demand for blockspace.
 Whereas Layer 2's cost significantly less and are generally under $1 to deposit or withdraw cryptocurrencies from the AAVE protocol.

-What is the AAVE (AAVE) token?
+What is the AAVE (AAVE) Token?

 The AAVE token (AAVE) is the native utility token of the platform.
 It is used for governance and to incentivize liquidity providers, borrowers, holders and users of the platform.
 Using AAVE tokens, users can vote on proposals that will impact how the protocol functions, such as increasing or decreasing fees and introducing new features.